reiver/open-banking-guidebook/README.md

 This book was written by the former Chief Technology Officer (CTO) of a popular “neobank” in Canada.

-This book was written by someone who wrote a Core Banking system from scratch by himself.
+This book was written by someone who created & literally wrote a Core Banking system from scratch.

 This book was written by someone with ¼ of a century experience as a Technologist.